July 7, 2024 lavender care secrets

 Pest Intrusions

 Aphids and whiteflies can target lavender.
-Combat these pests by using a gentle insecticidal soap or neem oil, applying it in the early morning or late evening to avoid sunburn on your plants.
+Fight them using a gentle insecticidal soap or neem oil.
+Apply it in the early morning or late evening to so your lavender doesn’t get sunburnt.

 Disease

-Root rot and fungal diseases are common if lavender is overwatered or planted in poorly draining soil.
-Make sure your lavender had good drainage and airflow, and cut back any affected areas quickly to prevent spread.
+Root rot and fungal diseases are common if you overrated lavender or you’ve planted it in poorly draining soil.
+To stop this from happening make sure your lavender has good air circulation and well draining soil.
+Cut away any affected areas as fast as possible so it doesn’t have a change to spread.

 Environmental Challenges